flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-25-qq/index.md

 colorpaletteclassname: '--light-yellow'
 cards:
   - order: 0
     body: "> “We’re preparing for an avalanche.
-Emails, telephone calls a\x14 we may see upwards of 500 calls a day.”  \n  \n  \n  \nReal Estate agent Ernie Carswell on listing the Brady Bunch house in Studio City, CA at $1.885M.
+Emails, telephone calls a\x14 we may see upwards of 500 calls a day.”  \n  \nReal Estate agent Ernie Carswell on listing the Brady Bunch house in Studio City, CA at $1.885M.
 The homeowners bought it in 1973 for $61K before the home's now iconic exterior was used on the show.
 The interiors were shot on an LA soundstage.\n\n[Click For Photos](https://www.elliman.com/listing-photos?l=d1a50e7a72cf956bea8e2a14fa1adcb1766560b71fc88087-3367d58f219ae1fb0e3243f58ea17f4559a4cb27)"
-    citation: Click For Photos
     _key: card-1-beb00eae-afed-4a11-a9ac-12086c53b0e7
   - order: 1
     body: >-
-      > “…other nations cannot bully our agricultural producers to force the United States to cave in.’
+      > “…other nations cannot bully our agricultural producers to force the United States to cave in."

       Secretary of Agriculture Sonny Perdue on the one-time, $12B emergency relief for farmers affected by tariffs. $34B in tariffs have been slapped